ENNEAGRAM TYPE 5

 DOLORES MADRIGAL

-At first I found Dolores difficult to categorise because she doesn’t present in a ‘typical’ way, but after much thought I classified her as a Type Five (possibly with a Six-wing).
+At first I found Dolores difficult to categorise because she doesn’t present in a ‘typical’ way, but after much thought I classified her as a Type Five.
 She is a great example of how you can use the Enneagram system in subtle rather than obvious ways.

 However, for me the biggest clue to her likely being a Type Five is in her ability: phenomenal hearing.
-As with other Encanto characters, her power seems linked to her Enneagram type (in her case, as a way of gaining knowledge).
+As with other Encanto characters, her power seems linked to her Enneagram type – in her case, as a unique and interesting way of gaining knowledge.
 As with the other characters, her gift is both a blessing and a curse.
-She is able to hear, collect and process the behavioural patterns and conversations of both her family members and those living in the community.
-She seems to thrive on holding this wealth of knowledge about the people around her, but this knowledge also makes her socially awkward and apparently incapable of keeping the information to herself.
+She is able to overhear, collect and process the conversations of both her family members and those living in the community.
+She seems to thrive on holding this wealth of knowledge about the people around her, but this knowledge also makes her socially awkward and incapable of keeping the information to herself.

 RESOURCES